 Access to home data by apps is controlled by users in Privacy settings.
-Users are asked to grant access when apps request home data, similar to how access to Contacts, Photos and other iOS, iPadOS and macOS data sources works.
+Users are asked to grant access when apps request home data, similar to how accessing Contacts, Photos, and other iOS, iPadOS and macOS data sources works.
 If the user approves, apps have access to the names of rooms, names of accessories, the room each accessory is in and other information as detailed in the HomeKit developer documentation at https://developer.apple.com/homekit/.